-spelling-private-dict-file A path to a file that contains private dictionary; one word per line.
+spelling-private-dict-file A path to a file that contains the private dictionary; one word per line.

-spelling-store-unknown-words Tells whether to store unknown words to indicated private dictionary in -spelling-private-dict-file option instead of raising a message.
+spelling-store-unknown-words Tells whether to store unknown words to the private dictionary (see the -spelling-private-dict-file option) instead of raising a message.